+We borrow the term ``teacher model'' from the knowledge distillation literature \citep{gou2021knowledge, yang2020textbrewer}.
+However, our problem differs from distillation problems because our target dataset is unlabeled.
 In this paper, we focus on the problem of systematically generating and selecting the most beneficial synthetic samples that can be created through initial generation and iterative augmentation steps.
 We do so using an efficient objective that can be interpreted as a form of distribution matching.